Mattc33/Necronomicon/Necronomicon.md

 ### On Raise Spectre Zone level scaling

 When you use Raise Spectre on a corpse.
 The monster summoned will be equal to the level of that zone.
 If you raise a level 50 monster it will be a level 50 monster.
-Spectre's will zone down but NOT up.
-What I mean by this is if you take that level 50 monster and bring it to a level 1 zone it will be level 1.
+Spectre's will stay at the level it was summoned at but will not increase in level.
+What I mean by this is if you take that level 50 monster and bring it to a level 1 zone it will be level 50.
 However, if you bring that level 50 monster to a level 100 zone it will have the stats of a level 50.

 This is why getting a high level spectre is so important for high level map content.
 They have vastly higher stats like damage and life.
+Ideally you want to summon spectre at the highest tier of maps possible so you always have the most optimal spectre damage and defense values.

 ---